 On December 9, 2020, Bullfrog Mines entered into an option agreement with Abitibi Royalties (USA) Inc. ("Abitibi") granting Bullfrog Mines the option (the Abitibi Option) to acquire forty-three unpatented lode mining claims to the south of the Bullfrog deposit.
-Bullfrog Mines made an initial payment to Abitibi of C\$25,000 and can exercise the Abitibi Option by:
+Bullfrog Mines made an initial and second annual payment to Abitibi of C\$25,000 and C\$50,000 and can exercise the Abitibi Option by:

-- Paying to Abitibi C\$50,000 in cash or shares of Company common stock by December 9, 2021; - Paying to Abitibi C\$75,000 in cash or shares of Company common stock by December 9, 2022; and - Granting to Abitibi a 2% net smelter royalty on the claims subject to the Abitibi Option by December 9, 2022, of which Bullfrog Mines would have the option to purchase 0.5% for C\$500,000 on or before December 9, 2030.
+- Paying to Abitibi C\$75,000 in cash or shares of Company common stock by December 9, 2022; and - Granting to Abitibi a 2% net smelter royalty on the claims subject to the Abitibi Option by December 9, 2022, of which Bullfrog Mines would have the option to purchase 0.5% for C\$500,000 on or before December 9, 2030.